isustatistics/Website-Workshop/README.md

 There you can change:

-1. your education
+1. your education: Edit the text below -Education to show in About widget
-2. add a short bio
+2. add a short bio: Edit the text at bio:
+3. add a Long bio for the welcome page: Edit the text at the bottom of the page.
-3. Change the main picture.
+4. Change the main picture:...

 ### Simplify your welcome page (remove the wowchemy welcome).